 Wisdom Launches Fashion-Foodie Collab

 Wisdom is a designer known for his quirky, bright and boxy patterns and annual fashion shows.
-Bacon is the former manager of New Haven pizza restaurant Da Legna, who left to pursue his own culinary vision several months ago.
-He’s kept Wisdom in the loop—and the results are about to be delicious.
+Bacon and partner Daniel Parillo are owners of the New Haven pizza restaurant Da Legna, who have been expanding their culinary vision while keeping Wisdom in the loop.

 “The fashion show changes every year,” he said in a recent interview with The Arts Paper, bobbing around the basement of his Westville location.
 “It’s always in a new location to keep it interesting.
 It’s always places people wouldn’t typically have a fashion show … places people may not expect because, we want to bring attention to the place that’s hosting us, but also bring the community together.”